Outcasts and Innocents: Photographs of the Northwest

 Alice Wheeler has been living—and making photographs—in the Pacific Northwest for over thirty years.
 Her photography explores youth culture, music, memory, and identity, and has been influenced by her friendships with musicians and artists, as well as the culture, geographical isolation and climate of the region. more

 KATHLEEN HANNA is a New York City-based artist, best known for her groundbreaking performances as a member of the 90’s punk band, Bikini Kill, and her multimedia group, Le Tigre.
 She has known Alice Wheeler since the early days of their careers.
 The Punk Singer, a documentary about her life, premiered at festivals and saw a nationwide theatrical release.
-She is currently giving lectures and performing with her new band ‘‘The Julie Ruin’.
+She is currently giving lectures and performing with her band ‘‘The Julie Ruin’.